LoicGrobol/loicgrobol.github.io/index.md

 and the [Gitlab](https://gitlab.huma-num.fr/lgrobol) instance of the HumaNum consortium.
 I always welcome bug reports and contributions.

-Feel free to reach out at [loic.grobol@gmail.com](mailto:loic.grobol@gmail.com) for questions, chats and impromptu jam sessions.
+My email is lgrobol, hosted on tuta.com.
+Feel free to reach out at or questions, chats and impromptu jam sessions.

 You can also find my social ramblings on <a rel="me" href="https://lingo.lol/@fay">Mastodon</a>.